platformatic/docs/versioned_docs/version-0.36.0/getting-started/movie-quotes-app-tutorial.md

+import Tabs from '@theme/Tabs';
-import NewApiProjectInstructions from '../getting-started/new-api-project-instructions.md';
+import TabItem from '@theme/TabItem';

 # Movie Quotes App Tutorial

 This tutorial will help you learn how to build a full stack application on top of Platformatic DB.
 We're going to build an application that allows us to save our favourite movie quotes.
-We'll also be building in custom API functionality that allows for some neat user interaction on our frontend.
+We'll also be building a custom API functionality that allows for some neat user interaction on our frontend.

 You can find the complete code for the application that we're going to build